 Situated on the island of Honshu, Osaka is another of Japan’s most famous cities and one that’s increasingly popular with us travellers.

-Make sure to explore Osaka Castle in Chūō-ku, visit the Sumiyoshi-Taisha Shrine and Stroll through Dōtonbori.
+Oh, and make sure to explore Osaka Castle in Chūō-ku, visit the Sumiyoshi-Taisha Shrine and Stroll through Dōtonbori.
 The city really does have so much to see and it’s easily up there as one of the best things to do in Japan, that’s for sure.

 8.)
 San’in Kaigan Geopark